BeatrisIlieva/softuni-courseworks/python/theory.md

 When we work with the REST framework the data does not come in request.post but in request.data

 `APIView` is like `View` in django.
 APIView inherits the View.

+## Tests

+3 Types:

+1. Unit tests: test a small isolated part of the code.
+We do not test its dependencies (other functions that it result depends on).
+We mock the outer dependencies if there are such.
+Unit tests are fsater that Integration and End to end tests, because they test a small isolated part.

+When would mock: when we have an external service that we do not have a control on - for example a payment service.
+We mock using patch

+2. Integrations tests test an entire flow.
+We use it when we want to test an endpoitn. usually when we reach an end point, a few actions get executed -> gettig the data, passing it to the serializer, validation, modifitcation and returning of a result.

+3. End-to-end - mimics actual user experience